General Principles Of Operative Surgery Question And Answers

 • Surgical instruments like scalpels, and scissors.

-• Chemicals such as liquid paraffin, fats.
+• Chemicals such as liquid paraffin, and fats.

 Question 6.
 Incineration.